amitka-rnd/rust_cmd_lib_cf/README.md

 You can find all kinds of pitfalls and mysterious tricks to make other parts of shell script work.
 As the shell scripts grow, they will ultimately be unmaintainable and no one wants to touch them any more.

-This cmd_lib library is trying to provide the redirection and piping capabilities, and other facilities to make writing shell-script like tasks easily **without launching any shell**.
+This cmd_lib_cf library is trying to provide the redirection and piping capabilities, and other facilities to make writing shell-script like tasks easily **without launching any shell**.
 For the [rust cookbook examples](https://rust-lang-nursery.github.io/rust-cookbook/os/external.html), they can usually be implemented as one line of rust macro with the help of this library, as in the